Barcodes & ID Keys

 - GS1 Identifiers (Keys and Attributes) - Overview

-- Identifies trade items (GTIN), locations/trading parties (GLN), logistic units (SSCC), individual assets (GIAI), returnable assets (GRAI), service relationships (GSRN), and document types (GDTI)
+- GS1 Keys identify trade items (GTIN), locations/trading parties (GLN), logistic units (SSCC), groupings of logistics units (GSIN) & (GINC), individual assets (GIAI), returnable assets (GRAI), service relationships (GSRN), document types (GDTI), coupons (GCN), component and parts (CPID)

 - GS1 Identification Key Types